Why the CO2 shortage is such a threat to food and drink

 Meanwhile, the trade journal Gas World has described the shortage as the "worst supply situation to hit the European carbon dioxide (CO2) business in decades".

-But we breath in oxygen and breath out carbon dioxide, so surely it can't be that difficult for producers to get hold of, can it?
+But we breathe in oxygen and breathe out carbon dioxide, so surely it can't be that difficult for producers to get hold of, can it?

 - Why is there a shortage in CO2?